Mikhail-Izioumtchenko/imatest/README.md

 User's guide:
 * have an installation of MySQL on a server
 * instantiate all files in this repo in a single directory, atm on the same server.
+* eventually there will be a self test.
+For now there is none.
 * become root.
 * cd to that directory
 * the environment should be suitable to use MySQL installation, MYSQL_HOME etc.